simonjvardy/Python-Databases/README.md

 ## Deployment ##

-The website was developed using Gitpod using Git pushed to GitHub, which hosts the repository.
+The website was developed using VS Code & Git pushed to GitHub, which hosts the repository.
 I made the following steps to deploy the site:

 ### **Cloning Python-Databases from GitHub** ###